Topical review on acousto-optical Floquet engineering of single-photon emitters: Feasibility study of acousto-optical Floquet engineering

 {\it (a) Light-emitter interface:} Table~\ref{tab:Mollow} summarizes the characteristic experimental parameters of observed Mollow triplets, i.e., for the light-emitter interface, for typical emitters embedded in different forms of optical cavities.
-In lifetime-limited emitters with nearly vanishing pure dephasing, the lifetime $T_{\rm xd}=1/\gamma_{\rm xd}$ is the key limiting factor for observing a Mollow triplet and thus also for potentially observing acousto-optical double dressing via anti-crossings in RF spectra.
+In lifetime-limited emitters with nearly vanishing pure dephasing, the lifetime $T_1=1/\gamma_{\rm xd}$ is the key limiting factor for observing a Mollow triplet and thus also for potentially observing acousto-optical double dressing via anti-crossings in RF spectra.
 Therefore, Tab.~\ref{tab:lifetimes} summarizes lifetimes of several single-photon emitters that can be interfaced with acoustic excitations.
+The additional impact of pure dephasing will be discussed separately at the end of this section.

 {\it (b) Acoustics-emitter interface:} In the following, we will reduce the number of realizations from Sec.~\ref{sec:introplatforms} to three general phononic/mechanical/acoustic platforms to realize acousto-optical Floquet engineering: (A) mechanical resonators, (B) surface or guided acoustic waves (SAWs), and (C) bulk acoustic waves (BAWs).